-The following discussion and analysis is prepared by Management as of August 18, 2011 and should be read in conjunction with the unaudited condensed interim consolidated financial statements for the period ended June 30, 2011 ("financial statements for the period ended June 30, 2011") available on SEDAR at www.sedar.com.
-Wescan Goldfields Inc. ("Wescan" or "the Company") prepared its financial statements for the period ended June 30, 2011 in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The following discussion and analysis is prepared by Management as of November 24, 2011 and should be read in conjunction with the unaudited condensed interim consolidated financial statements for the period ended September 30, 2011 ("financial statements for the period ended September 30, 2011") available on SEDAR at www.sedar.com.
+Wescan Goldfields Inc. ("Wescan" or "the Company") prepared its financial statements for the period ended September 30, 2011 in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

 Prior to 2011, the Company prepared its consolidated annual and consolidated interim financial statements in accordance with Canadian Generally Accepted Accounting Principles ("GAAP").
 In this MD&A, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.
 In accordance with the standard related to the first time adoption of IFRS, the Company's transition date to IFRS was January 1, 2010 and therefore the comparative information for 2010 has been prepared in accordance with the Company's IFRS accounting policies.
 The 2009 financial information contained within this MD&A has been prepared following Canadian GAAP and has not been re-presented on an IFRS basis.
-The disclosures concerning the transition from Canadian GAAP to IFRS are included in Note 10 of the financial statements for the period ended June 30, 2011.
+The disclosures concerning the transition from Canadian GAAP to IFRS are included in Note 10 of the financial statements for the period ended September 30, 2011.